yaya2devops/terraform-beginner-bootcamp-2023/README.md

 Take note of the extensions you'll need, such as Go and Golang tools.
 1. Before all, uncomment the validator in your `main.go` code if you didn't remove it.

-I did cause I want my code neat.
-[Take a look.](terraform-provider-terratowns/main.go).
-I will code it again.
+I did cause I want my code neat. <br>[Take a look.](https://github.com/yaya2devops/terraform-beginner-bootcamp-2023/blob/2.4.0/terraform-provider-terratowns/main.go) <br>
+I coded it again.

 2. Add 	`ValidateFunc: validateUUID`, to your schema uuid block.